What Is The Science of Human Life Value (HLV) Calculations?

 return hlv

-The table below illustrates HLV-based term insurance limits for various age brackets assuming a 6% discount rate and 3% salary growth:
+Let's look at some real-world numbers.
+This table breaks down HLV-based term limits across different age brackets.
+It assumes a 6% discount rate and a 3% annual salary growth:

 Earning Age BracketAnnual Net IncomeRemaining Working Yearsstandard HLV multipleRequired HLV Term Limit